Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 • visit the ministry of absorption;

-• visits to the Ministry of Transport to get an Israeli license, provided if you have more than 5 years of driving experience.
+• visit the Ministry of Transport to obtain an Israeli driver’s license (available if you have over 5 years of driving experience).

-After repatriation and going through all the stages, it is worth deciding whether you want to stay in Israel, or move to another country, Israeli citizenship, in any case, remains with you. but there are many legal subtleties that need to be settled in advance in case of departure:
+After repatriation and going through all the stages, it is worth deciding whether you want to stay in Israel, or move to another country Israeli citizenship, in any case, remains with you.
+But there are many legal considerations that need to be settled in advance in case of departure:

 • maintain the activity of the bank account;